Key Takeaway

 If you have minor children, this is the most important decision in your entire estate plan.
 If both parents die without naming a guardian, a court decides who raises your children — and the judge's decision might not match what you would have chosen.

 In ten minutes, you've identified the three most important people in your estate plan.
-These three decisions — healthcare proxy, financial power of attorney, and guardian — are the foundation everything else builds on.
-Most people never even write these down.
+Most people never write these down.

 Second Step: Take a Financial Snapshot (10 Minutes)